What Is The Arizona Real Estate Exam Like?

 What To Bring To The Arizona Real Estate Exam

--The Prelicensure Education Certificate (from your school)
+– The Prelicensure Education Certificate (provided by your school)

 When Should I Arrive?